flycheck/flycheck/README.md

 `python-mode`, the checkers are tried in this order and the first whose executable is found is used.

-To chance the order of preference or enforce a single checker, just modify the order of their appearance in `flycheck-checkers` or delete checkers you do not want to use.
+To change the order of preference or enforce a single checker, just modify the order of their appearance in `flycheck-checkers` or delete checkers you do not want to use.
 For instance, to always use `pyflakes` in `python-mode`, just remove `flycheck-checker-python-flake8` and `flycheck-checker-python-pylint`